louiskyee/FunctionCallReverseTool/Ghidra/README.md

    - `results`: Contains subdirectories for each analyzed program sample, named after the program name.
 Each subdirectory contains:
      - `<program_name>.dot`: The DOT file representing the function call graph of the program.
      - `<program_name>.json`: The JSON file containing detailed information about the functions, including addresses and instructions.
-   - `timeout.log`: Log file containing information about any files that timed out during processing.
+   - `extraction.log`: Log file containing information about the extraction process, including execution times, errors, and timeout information.
    - `timed_out_files.txt`: List of files that timed out during processing.
-   - `extraction.log`: Log file containing information about the extraction process, including any errors.

 ## Important Notes

 - The `ghidra_function_script.py` script is designed to be run within the Ghidra headless analyzer and should not be executed directly.
-- The script uses the `logging` module to log any errors that occur during the execution.
-The log file is saved in the output directory with the name `extraction.log`.
+- The script uses the `logging` module to log information about the extraction process, including execution times, errors, and timeout information.
+All logs are consolidated into a single `extraction.log` file in the output directory.
-- If a file analysis times out, it will be recorded in the `timeout.log` and `timed_out_files.txt` files.
+- If a file analysis times out, it will be recorded in the `extraction.log` and `timed_out_files.txt` files.
 - The script processes all files in the input directory in parallel, utilizing all available CPU cores.
+- Execution time for each successfully processed file is logged in the `extraction.log` file.

 ## License